IfThen2/Tutorials/collector.md

 ---

-## A Collection of Collectors:
+<h2 style="text-align: center;">_A Collection of Collectors_</h2>

-Now that we have a feel for the different components of a `Collector`, let's take a look at some of the JDK supplied Collectors.
+Now that we have a feel for the different components of a `Collector`, let's take a look at just a few of the JDK supplied Collectors.

 ### JDK Convenience Collectors